Physics-50/Module-1/docs/week1.md

 + $$\mu_s$$ calculated incorrectly [-1 point]
 + Propogated resolution uncertainty departs substantially from expectations [-1 point]
 + Possible issues with your choice of block and ramp.
 For example, do you have a plan on how to add mass to your "block"? [-0.2 points]
++ Deductions for failing to submit the checpoint on time as outlined in the syllabus

 When you're all finished and ready to move on, you can start [Week 2 - Exploratory Phase (part 2)](week2).